Literasee/Assessment_Literacy_Framework/report.md

 ## Defining context for teachers, administrators, and policymakers

 If assessment literacy is context dependent, then it follows that one must understand the context in which an educator is functioning to begin to understand what is needed to be assessment literate within that particular context.
-In this section, we address context for three board categories of educators: teachers, administrators, and policymakers.
+In this section, we address context for three broad categories of educators: teachers, administrators, and policymakers.
 Of course, there will be variation in context within those three broad categories.
 There are certainly differences among the teaching contexts and assessment literacy needs of an elementary school teacher, a middle school science specialist, and a high school special educator.
 There will also variation within the broad class of administrators that might include building level principals, district curriculum directors, and superintendents.
 However, there are enough similarities within each of the three categories and enough significant differences across the three categories to illustrate the importance of context in defining and determining how best to improve assessment literacy.
 Of course, there are additional stakeholders who could also be considered such as students, parents, and the general public.
 Their context for the interpretation and use of assessment is different from that of teachers, administrators, and policymakers.
 At this time, however, those groups are beyond the scope of our discussion.

 ### Teachers